TheRainbowPalace/plain-old-calculator/README.md

 ### Side Notes
 - The project was only tested under Mac Os but should also run under Linux and Windows.
+- The function is parsed by python directly so you can use any basic python function if you want but remember it has to fit in one line ;)
 - The mr and 2^nd button don't have any functionality yet maybe some is added in time
+- If you are using the i3 window manager (e.g. if you are using Arch) you might want to display the app as a floating window, since it is meant to keep it's fixed size

 ### License